tolitko/Chronicle-Map/README.md

+*Note that version chronicle-map-2.1.10 is the last official working release under the apache license.

 *We can help you get Chronicle up and running in your organisation, we suggest you invite us in for consultancy, charged on an ad-hoc basis, we can discuss the best options tailored to your individual requirements. - [Contact Us](http://chronicle.software/support/)*